mannmann-hh/geotempfill/README.md

 ## Summary

 `geotempfill` demonstrates that low-rank tensor completion is a useful framework for reconstructing missing geospatial weather observations.

+In the California experiment, the location-aware and physically corrected HaLRTC workflow outperforms simple mean filling, temporal averaging, and inverse-distance weighting across multiple meteorological variables.
 The project shows the value of modelling weather station data as a structured tensor while also incorporating geographic distance and elevation-based physical correction.